skeoop/skeoop.github.io/week1/Homework1.md

  sb.replace(2,6,"love"); // 4
 ```
-    * c) What happens if you try to add more than 18 characters (the initial capacity of StringBuilder) to a StringBuilder?

 **About StringBuilder**
 The StringBuilder methods that "build" the string (like append, insert, replace) return a reference to the StringBuilder object itself.
 Using this, we can chain multiple method calls together, such as: